Dutch/Canadian creative director and producer with nearly 20 years of experience in the digital and integrated brand

 Timmer is founder & executive director of the Council of Artists and Multimedia Professionals (”CAMP”), forged in 2014.
 The non-profit community organization supports and celebrates the creative industries.
 After five years of successfully producing its annual festivals and workshops, Timmer set out to tackle a new challenge and produce the first episodes of a roundtable talk-show entitled the Summit.

 In late 2018, Timmer with long-time friends and collaborators came together to form a new digital agency, Theory+Matter.
 Meanwhile, Timmer shifted Wild Forest’s focus toward film and television production.

-Timmer served as Vice President of Digital Alberta where he helped breathe new life into the organization and secure both government and private funding; advises Canada’s provincial and federal governments in the structuring of industry grants; supports Telus in its content and grant development as both advisor and fixer; is an ambassador and advisor to FITC; and sits on advisory councils for Alberta College of Art & Design (University), Lethbridge College, and Bow Valley College.
+Timmer served as Vice President of Digital Alberta where he helped breathe new life into the organization and secure both government and private funding; advises Canada’s provincial and federal governments in the structuring of industry grants; supports Telus in its content and grant development as both advisor and mentor; is an ambassador and advisor to FITC; and sits on advisory councils for Alberta University of the Arts (formerly ACAD), Lethbridge College, and Bow Valley College.

 Timmer was also the former chief editor and cofounder of Digital Softbox Magazine, serving to inspire photographers with interviews, gear and work.
 Prior to that, Timmer was a founding member of Digital Abstracts and contributing member to Ventilate, two highly notable and inspiring design & motion graphic portals of their time.

-Over the span of almost two decades, Timmer has had 21 speaking & jury engagements, and has garnered 32 industry awards including FWAs, Anvils, FITC (People’s Choice), Embers, and ARFEX awards.
+Over the span of almost two decades, Timmer has held speaking & jury engagements, and has garnered a variety of industry awards that include FWAs, Anvils, FITC (People’s Choice), Embers, and ARFEX awards.

-Timmer’s work has also exhibited at art galleries in London, Southampton, Toronto, Ottawa, Calgary, and Lethbridge, with features or interviews in over 29 publications and books.
+Timmer’s work has also exhibited at art galleries in London, Southampton, Toronto, Ottawa, Calgary, and Lethbridge, with features and interviews in publications and books that span the globe.

 Growing up next door to the theme park Efteling–exhibiting rides and tales of dragons, ghosts, knights, gnomes, fairies and fairy tales in a land of make believe–has sparked a lifelong interest and pursuit in the development of stories through creative form.